juanibiapina/gob/README.md

 #### `gob nuke`

-Stop all running jobs and remove all metadata.
+Stop all running jobs and remove all job data.
 Use with caution.

 ```bash
 gob nuke